Best Mattress For Heavy People: Best Made Mattresses

 What We Don't Like

-The Purple Hybrid mattresses are all made with a hyper-elastic polymer material.
+If you've been searching for the best mattress for heavy people that's also a hybrid bed, the Purple Hybrid mattress has features specially made for you.
+They are all made with a hyper-elastic polymer material.
 It's built with a grid pattern that bends and conforms easily to alleviate pressure and reduce friction.
-The Purple offers their Hybrid mattress with three thickness of their polymer: 2 inches, 3 inches, or 4 inches.
+The Purple offers their Hybrid mattress with three mattress thickness of their polymer: 2 inches, 3 inches, or 4 inches.
 As can be expected, the thicker the polymer, the softer the feeling.
-If you're looking for a firmer mattress, you should definitely choose the 2 inch over the 4 inch.
+If you're looking for a firmer or medium firm mattress, you should choose 2 inches over 4 inches.

 We love that this is another memory foam mattress that doesn't make you feel stuck.
-You'll definitely feel more like you're floating on it, rather than sinking in.
+You'll feel more like you're floating on it rather than sinking in.

 This mattress also helps with temperature regulation throughout the night and keeps you from overheating.

-In general, the Purple Hybrid mattresses had firmness levels varying between 5 to 7 on a scale out of 10.
-The 4 inch polymer scored a 5 for firmness, the 3 inch scored 6.5, and the 2 inch scored a 7.
-This mattress is less firm than Amerisleep, but it does offer more choices and a sleep trial so you can decide which mattress is best for you.
+In general, the Purple Hybrid mattresses had firmness levels varying between 5 to 7 on a scale-out of 10.
+The 4-inch polymer scored a 5 for firmness, the 3 inches scored 6.5, and the 2 inches scored a 7.
+This mattress is less firm than Amerisleep, but it offers more choices and a sleep trial to decide which mattress is best for you.